ThePinkAlliance/bonnie-2k22/README.md

 - Changes majority of the functionality of a subsystem or command.
 - Integrates functionality between a subsystem with another.
 - Creation of a new subsystem.
-- Changes made during a competition.
+- Changes made during a event.

 ## Getting Started